Public Health

 What doctors wish patients knew about UTI prevention

-A strong urge to urinate that doesn’t go away, a burning feeling when urinating and any other discomfort or problem with urination, can be signs of a urinary tract infection (UTI), which is very common in the U.S. While most UTIs are not serious, some can lead to further complications such as kidney infections.
+A strong urge to urinate that doesn’t go away, a burning feeling when urinating and blood in the urine, can be signs of a urinary tract infection (UTI), which is very common in the U.S. While most UTIs are not serious, some can lead to further complications such as kidney infections.
 That is why knowing the first signs of a UTI and what to do are key.

 AMA membership offers unique access to savings and resources tailored to enrich the personal and professional lives of physicians, residents and medical students.